top of page

 Milena Fahr

-Milena Fahr is the founder and editor-in-chief of the International Journal for Crime, Law and AI.
-She is a criminologist with a strong academic background in AI, security and policy analysis.
+Milena Fahr is the founder and editor-in-chief of the International Platform for Crime, Law and AI.
+She is a criminologist with a academic background in AI, security and policy analysis.
 She holds a Bachelor's degree in Criminology from the Autonomous University of Barcelona, with research focused on the impact of AI on online far-right radicalization.
 Her work bridges the gap between academia and practical applications, offering expertise in the intersection of crime, technology, and social issues.

 1000224032 (1).jpg